DarthSaul/superhero-app/README.md

 # Marvel Ultimate Team !

-A simple Express app utilizing Mongoose for MongoDB and EJS for dyanmic templating.
+A simple Express app utilizing Mongoose.js for MongoDB and EJS for dyanmic templating.
 Bootstrap implemented for styling.
 App will continue to be updated over time as I learn new tools and architecture.

 Hosted on Heroku [here](https://lychee-crisp-57990.herokuapp.com/)